 Cooking and Nutrition

-Velvet bean grains can be toxic to humans and non-ruminant animals.
+Velvet bean seeds can be toxic to humans and non-ruminant animals.
 Extensive soaking and boiling is required for human consumption.
 Anti-nutrients include alkaloids, trypsin, phytate, lectins, saponins, and L-dopa.

 The more common 90-Day variety flowers at any time and produces seeds in about 90 days, but is less vigorous.
 The tropical type lacks the itchy hairs found on other velvet bean pods and produces seeds in short days.